-The remainder of the paper is organized as follows.
-Section \ref{sec:RL} provides an overview of RL algorithms and their recent applications to cyber security.
-Section \ref{sec:reviewRLCR} proposes three major classes of vulnerabilities and discusses how they can be addressed by RL in the literature.
-Section \ref{sec:CRMechanismAndApplications} delves into three application domains, each representing one class of vulnerabilities, and presents design methodologies for cyber resiliency.
-Section \ref{sec:RLAdvEnv} studies the vulnerabilities of RL algorithms and provides an overarching review on this emerging research topic.
-We conclude the paper in Section \ref{sec:conclusions} and discuss several directions for future research.
+The remainder of the paper is organized as follows. { Section \ref{sec:RL} first introduces a general schema of RL methods to help readers navigate in the rich universe of RL algorithms.
+After that, Section \ref{sec:RL} gives an overview of literature that studies how RL is leveraged to fight against different types of attacks on cyber systems.
+While Section \ref{sec:RL} focuses on the different attacks, Section \ref{sec:reviewRLCR} centers on three major classes of vulnerabilities: the posture-related vulnerabilities, the information-related vulnerabilities, and the human-related vulnerabilities.
+In Section \ref{sec:reviewRLCR}, we discuss how each vulnerability can be addressed by RL.
+Following the discussion of \ref{sec:reviewRLCR}, Section \ref{sec:CRMechanismAndApplications} delves into three application domains, each representing one class of vulnerabilities, and presents design methodologies for cyber resilience.
+Compared to previous sections that are about RL for cyber security, Section \ref{sec:RLAdvEnv} is about security of RL, which introduces potential security threats faced by RL itself.
+In Section \ref{sec:RLAdvEnv}, we discuss the vulnerabilities of RL algorithms and provides an overarching review on this emerging research topic.
+We conclude the paper in Section \ref{sec:conclusions} and discuss several directions for future research. }